-The market price cap (MPC) and the cumulative price threshold (CPT) are key parameters governing the price envelope within which energy supply and demand are balanced in the National Electricity Market (NEM).
+The MPC and CPT are the key parameters governing the price envelope within which energy supply and demand are balanced in the National Electricity Market (NEM).
 The MPC is a cap on spot market prices in each half-hour trading interval and is currently set at \$12 500/MWh.
 The CPT governs the introduction of a lower administered price cap (APC) and is triggered if the sum of spot market prices over a consecutive seven day period exceeds a certain level.
 The CPT is currently set at \$187 500.

-These Reliability Settings are important in limiting financial exposure for market participants and consumers while still allowing sufficiently strong price signals to ensure that peak generation investment is consistent with meeting the Reliability Standard.
-The Reliability Standard defines the appropriate level of reliability for the NEM in terms of the maximum permissible unserved energy per year.
+These Reliability Settings are important in limiting financial exposure for market participants and consumers while still allowing sufficiently strong signals to ensure that generation investment is consistent with meeting the Reliability Standard.
+The Reliability Standard defines the appropriate level of reliability for the NEM in terms of the maximum permissible unserved energy per year and is determined by the Reliability Panel.